arnoweb/recsys-spotlight-pytorch-fastapi/README.md

 ### To Come!!

-- API for the Rec Sys
+- Improve API for the Rec Sys
 - Use of a Vector Database instead of a static Pytorch model